 Let's be honest.
 Most businesses would prefer not to have to write a tender or a proposal to generate new business.
 But for many, business growth depends on successful tenders.
-It's true that writing a tender takes a lot of time and effort, so here are my top 10 tips on how to write a successful tender.
+It's true that writing a tender takes a lot of time and effort.

 It might sound obvious – but you’d be surprised at how many people don’t answer the questions!
 With formal tenders, especially to government, answer the questions in the specific order they are asked.
 Many tenderers fail to do this and wonder why they are never shortlisted or selected.